calliestump/HayleesThreads.Solution/README.md

 ---
 ## <u>**About** </u>
 ### 🚩 **Description**
-This is an E-Commerce application for a HayleesThreads.
+This is an E-Commerce application for a Haylees Threads.
 Data and significant relationships are all stored/managed in a MySql database.

 ### 🐛 Known Bugs
 * There's no cart functionality